 Cognitive Mechanics Lab

-- Behavioral: Behaviors are macroscopic patterns that express cognitive functions like perception, attention, memory, and language.
+- Behavioral: Behaviors are patterns of activity that express cognitive functions like perception, attention, memory, and language.
 We conduct behavioral experiments to investigate the properties and principles of hierarchically layered patterns of activity that characterize cognition, with a focus on speech and search processes.

-- Neural: Neurons are the primary elements in microscopic interactions that give rise to cognitive functions and their corresponding behavioral patterns.
+- Neural: Neurons are simple elements in small-scale interactions that give rise to larger-scale cognitive functions and their corresponding behavioral patterns.
 We analyze the collective dynamics of simple functional units that give rise to the flexibility and adaptivity of cognitive functions.

 - Computational: We investigate and test our theories of cognitive functions through computational modeling.
 Our models rely on interdependent interactions across scales to explain the nested layers of patterns that are woven throughout intelligent activity.
 Our modeling approach stems from theories of neural networks, collective behavior, and self-organized criticality.